Birria Quesadillas

 Frequently asked questions

 Yes, you can!
-As we do with air fryer quesadillas, assemble the quesadillas as recommended and air fry them in a preheated air-fryer for 5-6 minutes, flipping in between.
+As we do with air fryer quesadillas, assemble the quesadillas as recommended and air fry them in a preheated air fryer for 5-6 minutes, flipping in between.

-Birria Quesadilla
+Birria Quesadillas

 Ingredients